zntfdr/talks/2020 SPM All the things!/spm_all_the_things.md

 - Can bundle code, binaries, assets, ...

 ^in short it's the new way to build frameworks
-^SPM has been out since 2015, last year iOS app support has been added
+SPM has been out since 2015
+Xcode 11 add iOS support

 ---